Skip to content

 Guided Meditation for Trying to Conceive

 Trying to conceive holds a particular kind of emotional weight.
-It's not grief, exactly, and it's not fear, exactly — it's the particular exhaustion of holding hope carefully, day after day, without knowing when it will be answered.
+It's not grief, exactly, and it's not fear, exactly.
+It's the particular exhaustion of holding hope carefully, day after day, without knowing when it will be answered.

 You track.
 You wait.
 You hope quietly.
 You try not to read too much into everything, and then you do anyway.
 You carry timelines in your body and questions in your head, and somewhere underneath all of it, there's a version of you that just needs to breathe.

-It's a 10-minute guided practice for anyone on the TTC journey — not to change the timeline, not to fix anything, but to give you a place to set the weight down for a few minutes and remember that you are more than the waiting.
-The practice moves through counted box breathing to anchor your nervous system, then carries you into a golden light visualization and a gentle river — images of warmth, steadiness, and forward movement — before arriving at three affirmations that speak directly to the hardest parts of this journey:
+This meditation was made for her, whether you are in your first natural cycle or deep into IVF.
+It is a 10-minute guided practice for anyone on the TTC journey, not to change the timeline, not to fix anything, but to give you a place to set the weight down for a few minutes and remember that you are more than the waiting.
+The practice moves through counted box breathing to anchor your nervous system, then carries you into a golden light visualization and a gentle river (images of warmth, steadiness, and forward movement) before arriving at three affirmations that speak directly to the hardest parts of this journey:

 I am worthy of hope and gentleness with myself.
 My body is wise, and I trust my journey.
 I release what I cannot control and embrace what is mine to feel.